 Vauxhall on the other hand doesn’t recommend a particular fuel.

-Should I fill my secondhand motor with premium fuel?
+Should you fill your secondhand car with premium fuel?

-If you buy a secondhand car that’s been run for years on whatever the nearest pump had to offer, regularly flushing it through with a few tankfuls of premium fuel can still improve performance, according to the AA.
+If you buy a secondhand car that’s been run for years on whatever the nearest pump had to offer, regularly flushing it through with a few tanks of premium fuel can still improve performance.